 Some additional steps we suggest you should take while you are crafting an exit plan include:

 In such a situation, the options are limited.
 Any solution that works to sustain the business or improve its financial stability and value requires creativity.
-Again, do your research and study similar businesses that conquered similar circumstances to find that middle ground where your client can break even.
+Again, do your research and study similar companies that conquered similar circumstances to find that middle ground where your client can break even.

 By now, you understand the purpose of thorough research.
 You can’t just scratch the surface and hope for deep comprehension and insight.
 What you need to do is to dig deep.
 For that, spend time inside the company premises and observe how the company operates.
 Ask your client questions.
 Find the flaws within the business as well as the strengths.
 Study other companies undergoing similar transitions.
 Analyze the data and formulate your hypotheses.

-Soon, you should clearly distinguish why one model or operation works, while another doesn’t.
-Only then you can create the ideal exit plan for your client.
+Soon, you should clearly distinguish why one model or operation works while another doesn’t.
+Only then can you create the ideal exit plan for your client.